rizerphe/obsidian-companion/README.md

 6. While writing a note, tap on the newly added button in the toolbar whenever you want to accept the suggested completion.

 If you have any issues with installation or usage, feel free to submit an issue at the [plugin's GitHub repository](https://github.com/rizerphe/obsidian-companion).

+## Ollama

+The main two reason you would do this are latency and pricing.
+With ollama and a small model - such as phi-3 - you can freely lower the delay as much as you'd want, and the frequent requests will not cost you a fortune.
+To use ollama with this plugin, make sure the ollama service is running and switch the provider to ollama - that's it!

 # Presets